Most people know a religion and practice it.

 Why people choose to practice religion and traditions of men instead of seeking a personal relationship with God

 There are many reasons people practice religion and follow traditions rather than seeking a personal relationship with God, often stemming from psychological and social needs for comfort, certainty, and belonging.
-This can lead people to prioritize rules, rituals, and external validation over a direct, intimate connection with the divine.
+This can lead individuals to prioritize rules, rituals, and external validation over a direct, intimate connection with the Divine.

 For many, organized religion and its traditions provide compelling benefits that can unintentionally take the place of a personal relationship with God:

-- Security and comfort: Religious traditions and rituals offer a sense of order, predictability, and emotional stability, especially during uncertain or distressing times.
-This can provide a framework for coping with life’s challenges without the perceived anxiety and personal responsibility of walking by faith alone.
+- Security and Comfort: Religious traditions and rituals offer a sense of order, predictability, and emotional stability.
+This provides a framework for coping with life’s challenges without the perceived anxiety and deep personal responsibility of walking by faith alone.

-- Community and belonging: Organized religion provides a sense of community, fellowship, and social belonging.
-This communal aspect offers support and validation, fulfilling the human need to be part of something larger than oneself.
+- Community and Belonging: Organized religion provides a sense of fellowship and social belonging.
+This communal aspect fulfills the human need to be part of something larger than oneself, but it can sometimes value the group’s approval over God’s.

-- Established guidance: Religious laws, doctrines, and moral guidelines can offer clear rules for living and a moral framework for society.
-For some, this established guidance is easier and safer to follow than navigating a personal, and sometimes uncertain, relationship with God.
+- Established Guidance: Religious laws and doctrines offer clear “rules for living.”
+For many, following a pre-written manual is perceived as safer than navigating a personal, dynamic, and sometimes challenging relationship with God.

-- Continuity and identity: Following the traditions of one’s family and culture connects individuals to their heritage.
-This can foster a sense of intergenerational identity and purpose that is rooted in history.
+- Continuity and Identity: Following the traditions of one’s family and culture connects individuals to their heritage.
+While this fosters a sense of inter-generational identity, it can result in a faith that is inherited rather than personally experienced.

-- Perceived superiority: Some individuals find validation and a sense of superiority in strictly adhering to a set of rules, creating a feeling that they are “doing everything right”.
+- Perceived Superiority: Some find a false sense of security or superiority in strictly adhering to a set of rules, creating the illusion that they are “doing everything right” based on their own performance.

-The challenges of a personal relationship with God
+The Challenges of maintaining a Personal Relationship with God

-In contrast to the clear structure of tradition, a personal relationship with God can be perceived as demanding and unpredictable.
+In contrast to the clear, rigid structure of tradition, a personal relationship with God is a living journey that can be perceived as demanding and unpredictable.

-- Personal responsibility: A direct, personal faith requires a continuous process of individual growth, self-reflection, and repentance.
-This can be challenging compared to relying on the structured, often passive, practice of tradition.
+Personal Responsibility: A direct, personal faith requires a continuous process of individual growth, self-reflection, and sincere repentance.
+This is often more challenging than relying on the structured, and frequently passive, practice of tradition.

-- The unknown and lack of control: A personal relationship requires trusting God’s plan and walking by faith, which can feel unsettling for those who desire certainty and control over their own lives.
+The Unknown and Lack of Control: Walking in a personal relationship requires trusting God’s plan even when it is unseen.
+Walking by faith can feel unsettling for those who crave human certainty and a sense of control over their own lives.

-- Ongoing engagement: Maintaining a personal relationship with God demands consistent, mutual communication and effort.
-In contrast, traditions can sometimes become a form of passive religious activity rather than an active pursuit of the divine.
+Ongoing Engagement: Maintaining a relationship with God demands consistent, mutual communication and spiritual effort.
+In contrast, traditions can easily become a form of passive religious activity rather than an active, daily pursuit of the Divine.

-- Focus on the internal, not the external: While traditions are highly visible and offer a sense of communal belonging, a personal relationship is internal and private.
-Some may value the outward expressions and public identity of religion over an internal, unseen connection with God.
+Focus on the Internal: While traditions are highly visible and offer a sense of public belonging, a personal relationship is primarily internal and private.
+Some may value the outward expressions and public identity of “religion” more than an internal, unseen connection with the Creator.

 WHY WE SHOULD HATE MAN-MADE RELIGION!